How To Launch A Profitable Meal Prep Delivery Business

 - How big will your menu be?
 The more dishes you offer, the more ingredients you need to keep on hand and the longer it will take to create each dish.

-Bowlz is a good example: They deliver ready-to-eat lunches around Zurich, and keep their menu small and focussed so that they can deliver fresh, fast, and cost-effectively.
+Bowlz is a good example: They deliver ready-to-eat lunches around Zurich, and keep their menu small and focussed so that they can deliver healthy food that’s fresh, fast, and cost-effective.

 2. Meal kits

-Meal kit delivery means your customers receive a package containing all the pre-prepped ingredients they need to make their own meal at home, along with a recipe card.
+Meal kit delivery means your customers receive a package containing all the pre-prepped ingredients they need to make their own delicious meal at home, along with a recipe card.
 This is a popular option for busy people who love the idea of having someone else take care of their meal planning and basic prep, so they can just show up and cook.
-It’s also great for foodies who like to try out new things.
+It’s also great for foodies who like to try out new things, and health-conscious eaters who want fresh, whole foods without hassle.

 Some things to consider with this model: